 Consequences of Rain Rot

 Rain rot needs a hot, moist environment to survive.
 These conditions also happen to be a breeding ground for other bacteria, which is why secondary infection is so common when dealing with rain rot.
-The most prevalent secondary infections are staph and strep.
-Unfortunately, these infections can be more dangerous and even harder to treat than rain rot.
+At times, these infections can be more dangerous and even harder to treat than rain rot.

 Spreading the Infection

-One of the worst things about rain rot is how easy it is to spread.
-Since it’s caused by an organism, if that organism is transferred to another horse, that horse will also end up with rain rot.
+One of the more interesting aspects about rain rot is how it spreads.
+Since it’s caused by an organism, if that organism is transferred to another horse, that horse may also end up with rain rot if their skin barrier is compromised.
 This means that any shared equipment between horses is practically guaranteed to cause multiple infections.

 If a horse has rain rot, you’ll need to ensure that no other horses come in contact with any equipment used on the infected horse, including saddles, saddle pads, leg wraps, brushes, halters, and any other piece of tack.
 It’s recommended that you thoroughly disinfect each piece of equipment immediately after an infected horse uses it.